CalderaWP/searchwp-api-route/readme.txt

 * Install SearchWP, and the REST API plugin (you will need to get the \"develop\" branch from Github.)
 * Install this plugin.
 * Activate this plugin.
-* GET some queries going.
+* GET some queries.
+* Breath in.
+* Breath out.

 == Frequently Asked Questions ==
-=== Does It Work With Version 1 of The REST API? === No it does not.
+=== Does It Work With Version 1 of The REST API? === No, it does not.

 === I Installed It And Nothing Happened ===
 You are probably using version 1 of the REST API, or have not updated SearchWP past 2.6.